jaxonyue/DE-Group-Project/README.md

 - `Dockerfile`: For containerizing the application

 ## Key components
-- **Microservice**: Use Python to deploy a web app that can display tables and line graphs of wages growth of 38 countries.
+- **Microservice**: Use Python to deploy a web app that can display tables and line graphs of World Bank Average Wages growth of 38 countries.
 - **Data Engineering**: Using `SQLite database` to manage wages data.
 - **Load Testing**: Test 10000 request per second.
 - **Continuous Integration and Continuous Delivery**: Automated using GitHub Actions.